Lisa Kehler

-Lisa Martine Kehler (née Langford; born 15 March 1967) is a female retired race walker from England.
+Lisa Martine Kehler (née Langford; born 15 March 1967) is an English retired race walker.

 Biography

 Born in Wednesfield, Staffordshire, she competes for the Wolverhampton & Bilston Athletics Club.
 Kehler competed for Great Britain at the Olympic Games in 1992 and 2000.

 She competed in five Commonwealth Games; she represented England and won a bronze medal in the 10 km event, at the 1990 Commonwealth Games in Auckland, New Zealand.
 Four years later she represented England again in the 10 km event, at the 1994 Commonwealth Games in Victoria, Canada.
 The third Games appearance was when she represented England in the 10 km event and she won a bronze medal, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
 A fourth medal (silver) came at the 2002 Commonwealth Games in Manchester and a fifth and final appearance ensued in 2010.

 She was twice British 10km walk champion after winning the British AAA Championships title at the 1989 AAA Championships and 2000 AAA Championships and four-times British 5km walk champion in 1987, 1995, 2002 and 2003.